A BNSF intermodal terminal ( Photo: BNSF )

 “All these brokers came out with their own load-matching and just made it more complicated for the carriers,” Albert said.
 “Our view was that you’ve forgotten about the truck driver who doesn’t want to juggle 30 different apps.”

-Albert says barriers such as licensing, bonding and certification have kept many of the nation’s 850,000 independent carriers, most of with fleets of three or less trucks, out of the intermodal and drayage markets.
+Albert said barriers such as licensing, bonding and certification have kept many of the nation’s 850,000 independent carriers, most of with fleets of three or less trucks, out of the intermodal and drayage markets.

 “The increase in intermodal volumes and the decreasing pool of carriers is not sustainable,” Albert said.
 “A lot of smaller carriers have asked us over and over again: how can I haul some loads?
-Prior to DrayNow, it was really difficult.
+Prior to DrayNow, it was really difficult.”

 Part of the trick to attracting carriers to the DrayNow platform will be educating them on how to price drayage and intermodal.
 Unlike over-the-road trucking which looks at a per-mile costs, intermodal and drayage prices on a per-load basis.
-Albert says the rates that DrayNow will aggregate will help make pricing clearer to smaller carriers in the market.
+Albert said the rates that DrayNow will aggregate will help make pricing clearer to smaller carriers in the market.